-QIO\$C IO.RVB,..., <stadd, size, pn>
+QIO\$C IO.RVB,...,<stadd,size,pn>

-- size is the data buffer size in bytes. - pn represents one to four optional parameters, used to specify such additional information as block numbers for certain devices.
+The data buffer size in bytes.

+One to four optional parameters, used to specify such additional information as block numbers for certain devices.

 1.8.6 IO.WLB: Writing a Logical Block

 The function code IO.WLB is specified by a task to write a block of data to the physical device unit specified in the macro call.
 This function code is included as the first parameter of a QIO macro call in the following way: